 A.R.S.
-42-12156: Though the title of this statute refers to a change in use, the text of the statute ("[i]f...the property ceases to qualify as agricultural property") indicates that a change in qualification as agricultural property would require the property owner to notify the assessor within 60 days after the change.
+42-12156: Though the title of this statute refers only to a change in use, the text of the statute ("[i]f...the property ceases to qualify as agricultural property....") is more broad and indicates that a change in qualification as agricultural property would require the property owner to notify the assessor within 60 days after the change.
 In addition to a change in use, a change in qualification could refer to agricultural classification requirements related to active production, expectation of profit, and noncontiguous parcels.
 See A.R.S.
 42-12152.